JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7908 days**.

-And here is a just a random fact -  **In one gram of soil, about ten million bacteria live in it**.
+And here is a just a random fact -  **No one in Greece has memorized all 158 verses**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)